 Prior to December 16, 2013, PricewaterhouseCoopers LLP served as Berry Petroleum Company's independent public accountant.
 Subsequent to December 16, 2013, KPMG LLP served as Berry Petroleum Company, LLC's independent public accountant.
 Prior to the LINN Energy transaction, the Berry Petroleum Company Audit Committee pre-approved all audit services and permissible nonaudit services provided by the independent auditor.
-The LINN Energy Audit Committee pre-approved all audit services and permissible nonaudit services provided by the independent auditor from the time of the LINN Energy transaction and for the remainder of fiscal year 2013.
+The LINN Energy transaction and for the remainder of fiscal year 2013, and for the fiscal year 2014.